 If you’ve been diagnosed with PTSD, you’ve likely had a combination of recurring symptoms that have lasted for more than a month.
 While psychotherapies and medications often help PTSD victims find relief, if your PTSD proves to be resistant to treatment, ketamine may be a viable solution.

 As a drug that was invented for the battlefield, it’s fitting that ketamine has found a use as one that can effectively treat PTSD.
-Dr. Henry Liang in Las Vegas, Dr. Nirvana Kundu in Cincinnati, Dr. Devin Tang in Upland, and Dr. Adam Tibble in Fairfield, Klarity’s ketamine specialists, have helped many patients overcome the life-altering effects of PTSD, allowing them to lead normal, happy lives.
+Dr. Henry Liang in Las Vegas, Dr. Nirvana Kundu in Cincinnati, and Dr. Devin Tang in Upland, Klarity’s ketamine specialists, have helped many patients overcome the life-altering effects of PTSD, allowing them to lead normal, happy lives.

 Studies have shown that ketamine works by rapidly increasing levels of the largest neurotransmitter in the brain; Glutamate.
 Glutamate is the most important neurotransmitter for normal brain function.
 Additionally, ketamine is thought to grow new (or repair damaged) neural connections, allowing the brain a chance to heal.

 The best part of the ketamine treatment is that results are almost immediate.
 Many patients experience significant improvement in just 24 hours after their first treatment, and these improvements continue over the course of the two-week therapy.

 If you’re struggling with PTSD, call Klarity Clinic for a consultation, or fill out our online questionnaire.